Billing and Payment

 It is the student's responsibility to check their student account on a regular basis as changes to their course registration, financial aid package, or housing and meal plan choices can affect their student bill.

 Payment is expected to be received by the due date printed on the bill.
 Please note that if your bill states “Due Upon Receipt”, this means that the bill is currently due and should be paid immediately.
 Charges for any changes made after the semester begins are due immediately.
+The due date for each Semester is the first day of classes.

 Because students are able to view their bill in real time through the myHaven portal, the failure to receive a bill in the mail does not negate the obligation to pay, nor does it extend the due date.